chctaylor/baseball/README.md

-# baseball
+# Baseball
-CS50 Web Programming with Python and Javascript Final Project
+### Final Project CS50 Web Programming with Python and Javascript